Chorizite/DatReaderWriter/README.md

 ## Thanks

-In no particular order, thanks to ACE team, GDLE team, OptimShi, and paradox.
+In no particular order, thanks to ACE team, GDLE team, OptimShi, paradox, and Yonneh.
 Used lots of projects as a reference for different parts.

 ## License